open-energy-transition/pypsa-zambia/doc/modelling_note.md

 Comparison is done for IRP scenarios corresponding to the following four horizons: 2025, 2030, 2040, and 2050.
 Comparison plots are produced via `scripts/plot_scenario_comparison.py` and saved to `results/comparison_plots/cap_exp_zambia/`.

 **Note:** transmission isn't covered by the comparison tooling yet. `scripts/plot_scenario_comparison.py` currently excludes lines from both the installed-capacity and investment figures, so those only reflect generation and storage.
-The model itself does expand transmission.
+The model itself, however, does expand transmission.

 ### Design